Roon supports two output mechanisms on Windows:

 If you see your device misreporting its capabilities, it's worth getting in touch with the manufacturer to show them the issue.

-If you're not convinced that Roon is getting it right, it's worth comparing against Control Panel.
+If you're not convinced that Roon is getting it right, it's worth comparing it against Control Panel.
 See, Control Panel asks nicely, too, just like Roon: